Blog

 Digital Pathology

-With each passing day, more and more pathology groups are discarding their traditional glass slides for digitized ones.
-The advantages created by digital pathology are many, including shorter wait times for results, increased precision of diagnosis, and better collaboration between pathologists.
+With each passing day, more pathology groups are discarding their traditional glass slides for digitized ones.
+The advantages of digital pathology include shorter wait times for results, increased precision, and better collaboration between pathologists.

-But labs with a legacy LIS system can’t enjoy these advancements, due mainly to interoperability issues and non-aligned formats.
-For example, an older LIS laboratory information system lacks the interfaces or APIs (application programming interfaces) required for connectivity with digital pathology systems.
+Labs with legacy LIS systems can’t enjoy these advancements, however, due mainly to interoperability issues and non-aligned formats.
+For example, an older laboratory information system will lack the interfaces or APIs (application programming interfaces) required for connectivity with modern digital pathology solutions.

 This is not a problem for a modern LIS system with a flexible architecture and better interoperability features, including standardized interfaces and APIs.
 A modern laboratory information system is also customizable and scalable, two other key requirements for digital pathology.

-Medical laboratories that partner with LIS software vendors that produce modern LIS systems stand to benefit today with advanced technology within the lab space and in the future thanks to the insights gained from employing these advanced applications.
+Medical laboratories that partner with LIS software vendors that produce modern LIS pathology solutions stand to benefit today with advanced technology within the lab space and in the future, thanks to the insights gained from employing these advanced applications.

-A modern laboratory information system bridges the gap between laboratory informatics and laboratory operations in several ways.
+That’s because the best laboratory information system software bridges the gap between laboratory informatics and laboratory operations in several ways.

 Improved Efficiency: A modern laboratory information system streamlines lab workflow, automates processes, and reduces manual repetitive tasks.
 All this leads to faster turnaround times, decreased errors, and improved overall efficiency that labs using a legacy LIS system simply can’t match.

 Enhanced Data Management: An advanced lab information system ensures data integrity and specimen traceability at every stage.
-The LIS system collates data from multiple sources into one unified database, eliminating the need for manual data entry and its associated errors, and it also excels in areas like specimen storage, and retrieval, making it much easier for lab personnel to access and analyze the collected data.
+The medical LIS collates data from multiple sources into a unified database, eliminating the need for manual data entry and its associated errors.
+It also excels in specimen storage and retrieval, making it much easier for lab personnel to access and analyze the collected data.

-Quality Control and Compliance: An advanced LIS system software helps medical laboratories remain compliant thanks to built-in quality control measures that ensure consistent and accurate test results, and robust audit trails that record all user and LIS system-based actions and events.
+Quality Control and Compliance: An advanced LIS system software helps medical laboratories remain compliant with both built-in quality control measures that ensure consistent and accurate test results and robust audit trails that record all user and LIS system-based actions and events.

 Integration and Interoperability: A modern laboratory informatics platform includes a purpose-built interface engine that supports all standard exchange protocols and integrates with various analytical instruments and laboratory software systems.
 The engine facilitates seamless data exchange between departments and external third-party entities such as laboratory billing services and state reporting agencies.